MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/create-a-node-grapgh.md

 ---
 title: Create a Node graph
-description: Step-by-step guide to creating your first Node Graph in PixiEditor, including adding nodes and using filters.
+description: Step-by-step guide to create your first Node Graph in PixiEditor, including adding nodes and using filters.

 ---